- Open Access

 For convenience we refer to this set of instruments collectively as the Mental Health Assessment Inventory (MHAI; the instrument is provided in Additional file 1: Appendix A).
 A Ukrainian clinical psychologist (author SB) and two masters-level assistants, fluent in English, Russian, and Ukrainian, translated the MHAI into Russian.
 The MHAI was then back-translated into English to verify accuracy of translation.
 Local items added based on the qualitative data were phrased based on the wording provided by the interviewees.

 The instruments were in Russian because most IDPs were from Russian-speaking regions.
 Item translations were checked against the qualitative data to ensure local phrasings and wordings were used whenever possible.
-The translated instrument was presented to study interviewers during their training session (led by authors SD, NS, and SB).
+The translated instrument was presented to study interviewers during their training session (led by authors BD, NS, and SB).
 All interviewers held a graduate degree in psychology or psychiatry.
 Interviewers reviewed the instrument instructions and items for linguistic and conceptual clarity.
 Potentially problematic items were noted and re-checked by the translation team.
 Russian versions of the WHODAS 2.0, ASSIST 3.0, and the Structured Clinical Interview for DSM-IV-Research Version (see below) were already available.

 Instrument reliability and validity testing